This short story, I started writing it impromptu. Here is the link to read how and why I started writing it – A MaNan Short Story

 In the middle of the dark night, all lights were switched on, once again.

-The temperature had dipped in the night due to the heavy rainfall all over the Northern parts of India, the cold breeze made its way through tiny crevices and made the glass windows clatter subtly against each other, the curtains flew in a confused sway, and the dogs were alerted because something was not normal, like all other days.
+The temperature had dipped in the night due to the heavy rainfall all over the Northern parts of India, the cold breeze made its way through tiny crevices and made the glass windows clatter subtly against each other, the curtains flew in a confused sway.
+The pet dogs in the house were alerted because something was not normal, like all other days.

-On normal days, this was the time to sleep for the rest of the family except Manik, who was a software engineer in an MNC, basically an American company, so he mostly worked late nights as well.
+On normal days, this was the time to sleep for the rest of the family except Manik, a software engineer in an MNC, basically an American company, who worked mostly till late at night.